The key decision criteria for your B2B online shop based on Shopware

-The 12 Essential B2B Requirements for Shopware
+The 12 key B2B requirements for Shopware

 Net prices with automatic tax calculation

-Customer group-specific price lists
+Customer-group-specific price lists

-Consideration of framework agreements
+Support for framework agreements

-Reflection of special terms and discounts
+Mapping of special terms and discounts

-2. Assortments by Customer or Customer Group
+2. Assortments by customer or customer group

 Customer-specific assortments and catalogs

-Regional assortment control
+Regional assortment management

-Brand approvals for specific retailers
+Brand approvals for selected dealers

-B2B purchasing processes are often multi-step:
+B2B purchasing processes are often multi-stage:

 Management of multiple locations under one customer account